swinton/beginners-guide-to-django-rest-framework/article.md

 ## Laying the foundation

 When working with Python applications, it's always a good idea to sandbox your development with a virtual environment.
-It helps prevent namespace collisions between libraries you need in your application and libraries you might already have installed on your machine, it makes it easy to install dependencies within a virtual env using the `requirements.txt` file, and lastly it makes sharing your development environment with other developers a snap.
+It helps prevent version collisions between libraries you need in your application and libraries you might already have installed on your machine, it makes it easy to install dependencies within a _virtual env_ using the `requirements.txt` file, and lastly it makes sharing your development environment with other developers a snap.

 Tuts+ has two excellent videos on how to install [virtualenv](http://code.tutsplus.com/articles/python-power-tools-virtualenv--net-31560) and [virtualenvwrapper](http://code.tutsplus.com/articles/python-power-tools-virtualenvwrapper--net-31569).
-Take a few minutes to walk through those videos to get virtualenv installed on your machine.
+Take a few minutes to walk through those videos to get virtualenv and virtualenvwrapper installed on your machine.
 If you've already got them installed, then skip the next section.

 ### Setting up your virtual environment

 First thing we'll do as part of our application is to set up the virtual environment.
 Enter the following commands in your Terminal.

 ```
 $ mkvirtualenv drf
 $ workon drf